chrplr/PCBS/docs/coding-exercices.rst

 - write a function that take two strings as arguments and returns True if they are anagrams.

-- Given a list of words, print all items that have anagrams (in this list)
+- Given a list of words, print all subsets that form anagrams.
+You use the file :download:`liste.de.mots.francais.frgut.txt <../solutions-to-exercices/liste.de.mots.francais.frgut.txt>`__

-Check my solution at `anagrams.py <../solutions-to-exercices/anagrams.py>`
+Check my solution at :download:`anagrams.py <../solutions-to-exercices/anagrams.py>`

 File reading and writing